Update on the Paris Pass!

 Saving Money on Tours & Attractions

-Visiting Paris for the first time can be stressful.
 Paris is a big city and there’s lots of fun things to do and see.
-It can be challenging to plan an itinerary and determine which attractions to spend your money on.
+It can be challenging to plan an itinerary and determine which attraction tickets to spend your money on.

-Getting the most bang for your buck is my #1 factor when planning a vacation and the Paris Pass was rated the #1 Paris tourism pass by TripAdvisor.
+Getting the most bang for your buck is my #1 priority when planning a vacation and the Paris Pass was rated the #1 Paris tourism pass by TripAdvisor.

 They’re also recommended by Trust Pilot and the Paris Pass currently has a rating of 4.2/5 on Expedia.
 Many people have already used the Paris Pass for their Paris trip and posted happy reviews.

 With the Paris Pass, you can save time, money, and enjoy stress-free sightseeing.
 But don’t just take my word for it.
-Check out these TripAdvisor reviews.
+Check out these happy reviews!

 PRO TIP: Buy the pass online to save extra money off the retail price.
 To buy the Paris Pass, click here to go to the official website.